 A RACI matrix is a chart that identifies and defines the roles and responsibilities of team members in relation to the tasks in a project.
 A RACI matrix uses the letters R,A,C, and I to categorize team responsibilities.
 RACI stands for Responsible, Accountable, Consulted, Informed.

 This is someone who is responsible for getting the work done.
-When labelled “responsible” in a RACI matrix, it indicates that the person is expected to be hands-on when executing the task.
+When labeled “responsible” in a RACI matrix, it indicates that the person is expected to be hands-on when executing the task.

 Why Use a RACI Matrix Template?